smscommunity/sms-guide/_general/info/il/rules.md

 6. ***Deletions**: removal of submissions is discouraged, because the sheet aims to record all runs that are known to have happened, which also improves the accuracy of the points system.*

-7. **Vandalism**: you may choose any colour for your name as long as it contrasts enough with the white background to be easily legible (it must give 2:1 or above on [this](https://webaim.org/resources/contrastchecker/)), but may not change the formatting of anything else on the sheet *(Do you want your sheet to look like [this](https://bit.ly/2MLA3pK)??
-Didn't think so :P)*.
+7. **Vandalism**: you may choose any colour for your name as long as it contrasts enough with the white background to be easily legible (it must give 2:1 or above on [this](https://webaim.org/resources/contrastchecker/)), but may not change the formatting of anything else on the sheet *(Do you want your sheet to look like [this](https://bit.ly/2MLA3pK)?
+Didn't think so)*.